HowProgrammingWorks/SelfAssessment/Skills/NodeJS.md

   - Query builder
   - Object-Relational Mapping
 - Error handling and debugging
-  - Error
+  - Error: 🖐️ used
   - error.cause
-  - error.code
+  - error.code: 🖐️ used
-  - error.message
+  - error.message: 🖐️ used
-  - error.stack
+  - error.stack: 🖐️ used
   - How to avoid mixins
   - Error.captureStackTrace
-  - Uncaught exceptions
+  - Uncaught exceptions: 🖐️ used
   - Heap dump
   - Debugging tools
   - Flame graph